Biography

 Personal Statement

 The focus of Dr. Marchetti's laboratories over the years has been to elucidate determinants and mechanisms underlying brain metastasis.
 This includes the discovery of novel microenvironmental interactions between normal and tumor cells invading the central nervous system, and interplays between tumor cell dormancy and metastatic competence.
 The objective of his research is to provide key insights in the biology of rare circulating tumor cells (CTCs) directly isolated from patients, and to decipher functional pathways of CTC subsets from patients diagnosed with or without brain metastasis (MRI-detectability, no concurrent malignancy, no prior chemotherapy).
-CTCs are “seeds” of fatal metastasis and smallest functional units of cancer.
+CTCs are "seeds" of fatal metastasis and smallest functional units of cancer.
 However, the comprehensive characterization of CTC properties, heterogeneity and mechanisms remain elusive.
-I have the expertise, leadership and determination needed to successfully carry out this work.
+He has the expertise, leadership and determination needed to successfully carry out this work.
 Dr. Marchetti possesses broad backgrounds in neurochemistry, and in the cell and molecular biology of cancer.
 He has trained in reputable laboratories and Institutions having a mission towards cancer metastasis research.
-Currently, Dr. Marchetti is Professor in the Division of Molecular Medicine of the Department of Internal Medicine, Professor of the Department of Pathology at University of New Mexico Health Sciences Center, and Director of Junior Faculty mentoring at UNM Comprehensive Cancer Center, where he directs a laboratory focused on the molecular biology of CTC/CTC subsets using platforms and technologies of transformative translational cancer research.
+Currently, Dr. Marchetti is Professor in the Division of Molecular Medicine of the Department of Internal Medicine, Professor of the Department of Pathology at University of New Mexico Health Sciences Center, where he directs a laboratory focused on the molecular biology of CTC/CTC subsets using platforms and technologies of transformative translational cancer research.
 Contact: dmarchetti@salud.unm.edu.

 Areas of Specialty